jasonbrown-alis/build/.github/contributing.md

-# Contributing to alis.exchange Documentation
+# Contributing to alis.build

-We believe high quality documentation helps shape a positive relationship between users and the alis.exchange ecosystem.
+We believe high quality documentation helps shape a positive relationship between users and the Alis Build ecosystem.
 The purpose of this ever-evolving guide is to provide rules and recommendations to maintain and improve the documentation in a consistent fashion.
 All contributions are manged through pull requests (PR).
 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## Getting started